Tinkerforge/doc/source/Hardware/Bricks/DC_Brick.rst

 `PWM <http://en.wikipedia.org/wiki/Pulse-width_modulation>`__ frequency which is used by the driver to control the connected motor.
 On the right you see the voltages of the two power sources and the current consumption.
-Below you find a graphical representation of the velocity of your motor.
+Below you find a graphical representation of the velocity of the motor.
-At the bottom you can configure the minimum motor voltage, which lets you get undervoltage signals if the voltage is below.
+At the bottom you can configure the minimum motor voltage, which allows for undervoltage signals if the voltage is too low.

 Below the sliders you can test the "Full Brake" and change the driving modes (see :ref:`here <dc_brick_drive_mode>` for more information).